Sociology of Environment, Deep Ecology

 THROUGH DIVERSITY - Stacy J. Silveira

 Abstract: This Note examines the transformation of the American environmental movement into a social movement.
 It provides a history of the American environmental movement.
 The environmental movement is traced from its origins as an upper-class movement with a wilderness-centered ideology, to its transformation into a richer more diverse membership and an ideology inclusive of the urban environment.
 The theoretical underpinnings of the environmental movement in social movement theory are highlighted.
-The question of whether grassroots environmental groups should protest or litigate, and how the legal system can be strategically used by grassroots environmental groups, is examined.

 The rise of grassroots environmentalism within the environmental movement illustrates the transformation of environmentalism as an ideology into a full-fledged social movement.
 As a social movement, the environmental movement has reached its apex with the rise of grassroots environmentalism.